Will Health Insurance Cover a Personal Trainer?

 Take your health into your own hands and go PRO today for access to certified personal trainers, workout plans, goal trackers, and more!

 Every Insurance Carrier is Different

 Health insurance carriers are in the market for business.
 One of the ways that they achieve business is through differentiation.
 Some may play strictly for the lowest price point, trying to win over the business in that way.

 Those that differentiate from one to another, though, are going to be the carriers that offer up unique coverage types.
 Personal training coverage is going to fall under this unique coverage area.
-Not all health insurance carriers are going to give you the opportunity to have coverage for the sessions you take, but some will.
+Not all health insurance carriers are going to allow you to have coverage for the sessions you take, but some will.

 The important thing to note here is that, as a consumer, the power is in your hands.
 You can shop the market when you are buying a health insurance policy.
 If you are already covered, get some details on your policy.
 You may be surprised to find out that the policy you have now covers more (like personal training) than you thought it would.